 Applicant feedback is not available for Part I, however, applicants can request feedback for Part II.
 To request copies of panelist scores and comments, contact the ArtsHERE program staff at the U.S. Regional Arts Organization within which you reside.

-Please see the ArtsHERE Steps to Apply for detailed instructions that will walk you through the application process.
+Please see the ArtsHERE Tutorials and Webinars Page for detailed step-by-step instructions that will walk you through the application process.

 Before you get started, though, please carefully read the following: